fauxtix/DaisyPets/README.md

 # Key Features

 - Easy to use
-- Simple to upload documents related to the pet (medical records, for instance) and others that may apply.
+- Simple to upload documents related to the pet (medical records, for instance) and others that may apply;

-- Record vaccinations, visits to the vet, dewormers and feed dosage
+- Record vaccinations, visits to the vet, dewormers and feed dosage;
-- Alerts for vaccines and application of dewormers
+- Alerts for vaccines and application of dewormers;

-- Expenses management
+- Expenses management;
-- Blog entries (web project) - user entries / from url's
+- Blog entries (web project) - user entries / from url's;
-- Todo lists (web project)
+- Todo lists (web project);
-- Photo gallery (desktop project, for now)
+- Photo gallery (desktop project, for now);
-- Contacts management
+- Contacts management.

 # Screenshots (Windows forms)